CYF2000127/ChemEagle/README.md

 ## 🤗 Chemical information extraction using [ChemEAGLE.Web](https://app.chemeagle.net/)

-Go to our [ChemEAGLE.Web app demo](https://app.chemeagle.net/) to directly use our tool online!
-(Use for both image and PDF input)
+Go to our [ChemEAGLE.Web app demo](https://app.chemeagle.net/) to directly use our tool online for both image and PDF input!
+(Note: The demo runs on the HPC4.ust.hk server with a maximum uptime of 3 days; it is restarted for maintenance every three days, please wait a moment if the site is temporarily unavailable.)

 When the input is a multimodal chemical reaction graphic:
 ![visualization](examples/reaction9.png)